datawag/datawag/README.md

 # Hi there, I'm Michael Bowie 👋

 ## About Me
-I'm @mbowie85, currently transitioning my career from medicine into the field of DevOps or predictive AI
+I'm @datawag, currently transitioning my career from medicine into the field of DevOps or predictive AI

 - 👀 **I’m interested in:** DevOps, programming, predictive data analytics, generative AI, and healthcare technology.
 - 🌱 **I’m currently learning:** Computer science and Python (broad, I know)